tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

 Refer to ../AMD/README for the License for AMD, which is a separate package for ordering sparse matrices that is required by UMFPACK.
-UMFPACK v4.4 can use either AMD v1.0 or v1.1.
+UMFPACK v4.5 cannot use AMD v1.1 or earlier.
+UMFPACK 5.0 requires AMD v2.0 or later.

 --------------------------------------------------------------------------------